dapete42/vcat/README.md

 Projects
 --------

-It consists of four projects, all of which are Eclipse projects as well as Maven artifacts.
-These are:
+It consists of five projects:

 * vcat-core: The core library to evaluate parameters, get the necessary category information from the wiki and render it into an image.